-The Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received a three-star rating — the highest awarded — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.
-This distinguished award is in recognition of the isolated CABG procedures we performed from January to December 2017.
+The Cardiothoracic Surgery Division at Stony Brook University Heart Institute has received a three-star rating — the highest rating — from The Society of Thoracic Surgeons (STS) for overall patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery.
+This distinguished rating is in recognition of the isolated CABG procedures we performed from January to December 2017.
 The STS ratings are regarded as the definitive national reporting system for cardiac surgery.

 A Big Honor for Stony Brook’s Cardiac Surgery Team